boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ![Trendline](/static/assets/visualizing-data/visualization-widgets/images/line-chart/trendline.png)

-You can add more than one trendline to Cartesian charts except for bar type series(Line, Column, Area, and Spline) and stacked type of charts.
+You can add more than one trendline to Cartesian charts except for bar type series (Line, Column, Area, and Spline) and stacked types of charts.
 You can `add, edit, and delete` trendlines.

 ### Add Trendline and Edit Trendline

-To `add` the trendline, click the `highlighted button.`
+To `add` a trendline, click the `highlighted button.`

 ![Trendline Add](/static/assets/visualizing-data/visualization-widgets/images/line-chart/trendlineadd.png)